atlassian/react-sweet-state/docs/advanced/selector.md

 #### Improve memoisation with createSelector

-In case `selector` is expensive or returns complex mutated data every single time it is executed, it can be enhanced thanks to `createSelector`.
+In case a `selector` is expensive or returns complex mutated data every single time it is executed, it can be enhanced thanks to `createSelector`.
 This way, you ensure it gets recomputed only when relevant parts of state/props change:

 ```js
 import {